Born's Rule from Quantum Frequentism: General result: arbitrary product states

+The failure of the frequentist approach stems from its inability to account for the probability of encountering certain finite sequences of outcomes without invoking Born's rule at some point.
 A way out of this problem is to realize that any experiment performed on a finite multi-particle state such as $\ket{\psi} \ket{\psi}...\ket{\psi}$ must take place inside a Hilbert space containing also all the particles in the environment.
 Aguirre and Tegmark~\cite{Aguirre2011} have argued that in an infinite, statistically uniform cosmological model the laboratory state $\ket{\psi}$ must be replicated infinitely many times throughout the universe, thereby realizing the ``fictitious'' infinite ensemble needed to derive Born's rule.
-(More specifically, the authors of~\cite{Aguirre2011} impose the stronger condition that both system plus experimenter be replicated infinitely many times, although this does not seem necessary.)
+(More specifically, the authors of impose the stronger condition that both system plus experimenter be replicated infinitely many times, although this does not seem necessary.)
 However, this argument rests on some knowledge of the distribution of states that make up the universal wavefunction, and does not account for states that come arbitrarily close to, but never equal $\ket{\psi}$.
-As we will show, the replica condition is actually unnecessary, so that we need only consider states of the form
+As we will show, the replica condition of ~\cite{Aguirre2011} is actually unnecessary, so that we need only consider states of the form

 where $\{\ket{\varphi_i}\}$ now represent arbitrary environmental component states.
 Since there is no real distinction between the system and the environment, it is convenient to treat all degrees of freedom on an equal footing by absorbing the multi-particle state $\ket{\psi}\ket{\psi} ...\ket{\psi}$ into the environmental degrees of freedom, letting